circleci/circleci-docs/jekyll/_cci2/caching.md

 ### Cache size
 {: #cache-size }

 You can view the cache size from the CircleCI jobs page within the `restore_cache` step.
+There are no limitations on the size of a cache.
+However, larger caches will generally be saved/restored more slowly than smaller caches as this operation is bounded by network transfer speed.

 ### Viewing network and storage usage
 {: #viewing-network-and-storage-usage }